freddiehaddad/oxidized/design/phase-3.md

 Future Follow-Up (Deferred):
 Introduce a `RenderDelta::StatusLine` to allow coalescing with other deltas and optionally skip repaint if purely cosmetic fields unchanged.

+### Step 8.2 Hotfix – Unicode Status Column Correctness

+Observed Issue:
+After Step 8.1 began repainting the status line on every horizontal cursor motion, a latent Unicode column bug surfaced: moving the cursor one grapheme to the right over a leading multi-byte emoji (e.g. `😀`) caused the status column to jump from `Col 1` to `Col 7` (example value) rather than reflecting the emoji's true display width (2).
+The cursor-only partial path passed a raw byte index (`view.cursor.byte`) to the status builder instead of the visual (grapheme / display cell) column used in the full frame path.

+Root Cause:
+Full renders compute `col` via `grapheme::visual_col(trimmed_line, cursor_byte)`.
+The cursor-only partial repaint path (added in Step 7, amended in Step 8.1 to repaint status) reused the raw byte offset.
+Multi-codepoint grapheme clusters and wide characters (emoji, CJK, combining sequences, ZWJ sequences) have byte lengths that exceed their display cell width, producing inflated reported columns.

+Chosen Fix:
+Replace the raw byte index with the same grapheme-aware visual column computation inside `render_cursor_only` when constructing the `StatusContext`.
+This maintains a single source of truth for column width logic (currently the `visual_col` helper) without introducing premature caching complexity.

+Why This Approach:
+Surgical change (one code site) restores invariant: status column always reflects visual cell position independent of partial/full path.
+Keeps breadth-first momentum; defers optimization (e.g., incremental visual column tracking or per-line width prefix sums) until a later performance phase.

+Tests Added:

+- `unicode_status_col.rs`: validates that after a cursor-only partial render over a leading emoji, the status line shows the correct 1-based column (`Col 3` for a width-2 emoji followed by a space).

+Performance Considerations:
+`visual_col` performs a forward grapheme iteration over the (trimmed) line each time.
+For typical short lines and given this runs only on cursor-only frames, overhead is negligible at current scale.
+Future optimization ticket (deferred) will add incremental visual column updates or caching keyed by (buffer revision, line id).

+Follow-Up (Deferred):

+- Broaden test matrix to include combining marks, zero-width joiner sequences, wide CJK characters, and (if/when implemented) tab expansion interactions with preceding wide clusters.
+- Optional `compute_visual_col` abstraction that can later dispatch to a cached fast path.

+Risk Assessment:

+- Low: Purely affects a diagnostic value (status text) and shares existing, tested utility logic.
+No change to rendering of buffer content or cursor overlay.

+Result:
+Status line column now matches full render behavior for Unicode grapheme clusters in both full and cursor-only partial paths.

 ## 16. Progress Log

 (Will be updated as steps complete.)